Skip to main content

 Note that platform provisioning for multi-socket systems (e.g. systems with multiple CPUs) is more complex, especially if one is using a hypervisor and running SGX workloads inside guest VMs.
 In this case additional provisioning may be required to be performed on the host.

 Note that the system must be booted in UEFI mode for provisioning to work as the provisioning process uses UEFI variables to communicate with the BIOS.
+In addition the SGX Auto MP Registration BIOS configuration setting should be set to enabled.

-Ubuntu 22.04
+Ubuntu 22.04+

 To provision and register your multi-socket system you need to install the Intel SGX Multi-Package Registration Agent Service as follows (assuming Intel's SGX apt repository has been added as discussed above):